Blurbs

 If a person you contact for a blurb responds with a positive endorsement that you’d like to use, request their permission in writing to use their words in support of your work.

-We very much want to receive all blurbs for your book, and the permissions, together at one time, no later than the point when you return page proofs.
+We very much want to receive the blurb and its corresponding permission together at one time.
+If you collect more than one blurb, it is also helpful but not required to send all blurbs at one time.
 We will run an identification with the blurbist’s name, but these should be brief (concentrate on the most notable fact about the blurbist).
 Send your blurb materials to the attention of Kristal Hamby at khamby@mcfarlandpub.com.

 Please understand that depending on appropriateness, space availability, time of arrival and other factors, a blurb may ultimately not appear in our various forms of book promotion.
 We may need to shorten a blurb to fit available space, and may need to lightly edit a blurb (usually to correct a typo or grammar).